Finder makes money from featured partners, but editorial opinions are our own.

 Cons

 • You need to understand the risks involved.
-The best stock trading apps make it quick and easy to invest in the stock market, so you need to take care not to fall into the trap of buying and selling on impulse.
-Make sure you research any potential investment carefully and understand the risks involved before you trade.
+The best stock trading apps make it quick and easy to invest in the stock market, so don’t fall into the trap of buying and selling on impulse.
+Research any potential investment carefully and understand the risks involved before you trade.

 • Lack of advanced features.
-If you’re an experienced investor searching for advanced charting and technical analysis tools, you may prefer to trade using a desktop or web-based platform.
+If you’re an experienced investor searching for advanced charting and technical analysis tools, you may prefer a desktop or web-based platform.

 • Limited choice on some apps.
 Some trading apps only provide access to a limited range of tradable assets.